 (Click image to enlarge)

-We want to hear from you!

-If you have comments about the project, please contact us by Hotline or Email.
-We plan to have a formal public engagement opportunities in June and again in Fall, 2022, (note: the latter meeting will include a preliminary roundabout layout.)
+Want to be included in future updates?

-If you want to be notified of this opportunity, please email us your contact information.
+If you want to be notified of future updates, please email us your contact information.

 CDOT is committed to producing the best roundabout design possible to allow this intersection to operate safely and effectively into the future.